arvsrao/arvsrao.github.io/_drafts/2022-03-03-prospective-projection.md

 \end{equation}.
 $$

-Both of these boundary conditions can be reduced to a system of equations,
+Both of these boundary conditions can be reduced to the system of equations

 $$
 \begin{cases}
 -fA + B &= -f^2\\